 - Place the milk and cream in a pan and gently beat through.
 Pour the cream mixture over the egg mixture, whisking to combine, then transfer to a clean pan.

-- Return to a low heat and cook for 4 minutes, stirring all the time with a wooden or silicon spoon until slightly thickened.
+- Return to a low heat and cook for 4 minutes, stirring all the time with a wooden or silicone spoon until slightly thickened.
 Remove from the heat and cool the base of the pan in cold water immediately.
 Once cool pour into the container you placed in the freezer and leave to set for 30 minutes.

 - After 30 minutes, stir it well and return it to the freezer.
 Repeat this procedure a few times until the ice-cream is frozen.